conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 ## Why Use User Needs Mapping?

 Organizations often struggle to align their teams and services to deliver value effectively.
 Questions like these arise:

-- *"How do we ensure that teams are focused on meeting user needs?"*
+- *"How do we ensure that teams are aligned with our organizational goals?"*
 - *"What dependencies between capabilities are slowing us down?"*
-- *"How do we design team boundaries to reduce cognitive load?"*
+- *"How do we design team boundaries to improve flow and reduce cognitive load?"*

 This is where **User Needs Mapping** helps.
 It visualizes the relationships between **user needs**, the **capabilities** required to meet them, and how these dependencies might inform team and service design.